ajaybnl/youtube_mp3_all_playlist_downloader/README.md

 > **Note**: If using a different device or browser, a new unique cookie ID will be generated, and previously downloaded URLs won’t be recognized.

+**The file 'folderit.bat' is to move all .mp3 files to a folder 'dlsongs'.
+Move this file to Downloads folder, after downloading songs, run it to collect all mp3 files in one folder.**
 ---

 Happy downloading! 🎉